evkx/evkx.github.io/content/models/lotus/eletre/Eletre_R/_index.md

 ## User interface and control

-The touch screen uicontrols.screen.location. is 15,1 inches large.
+Lotus Eletre R has a single screen.
+The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) for car information and infotainment.
+The touch screen on the dashboard's center  is 15,1 inches large.

 <figur>